salilab/imp/tools/w32/pkg-README.txt

 One easy way to run IMP Python scripts is to open them in Python's IDLE program and run them by pressing F5.

+IMP is built with MPI support using Microsoft MPI.
+To use MPI-enabled IMP components (such as the IMP.mpi and IMP.spb modules, and the spb* programs) install MS MPI from https://msdn.microsoft.com/en-us/library/bb524831.aspx and use its mpiexec utility to run IMP.
+If you do *not* want to use MPI, the rest of IMP should work fine without needing MS MPI installed.